- Is It Contagious?

 What are the types of meningitis?

 Meningitis may be acute (sudden and short illness) or chronic (slowly starting and long-lasting).
-Infectious types of meningitis include bacterial meningitis, viral meningitis, fungal meningitis, and parasitic meningitis.
+Infectious types of meningitis include:

 Viral infection is the most common infectious cause of community-acquired viral meningitis.
 Most acute viral meningitis (a type of aseptic meningitis) is caused by summer viruses like enterovirus.
 It is usually not severe.
 It generally runs its course and goes away without specific treatment.
 Viral meningitis usually does not cause long-lasting complications or problems.
 Other community-acquired causes of viral meningitis include influenza, measles, and mumps.
 Viruses spread by insect bites include the West Nile virus; these viruses often cause meningitis and encephalomyelitis.

 Less commonly, herpes simplex viruses, which cause cold sores or genital herpes, can cause viral meningoencephalitis.
 Hallucinations may be an especially prominent symptom.
 Varicella zoster virus (the cause of chickenpox, as well as herpes zoster or shingles) may also cause meningoencephalitis.
-These infections may arise from newly acquired virus or reactivation of virus that infected the body years ago.
+These infections may arise from newly acquired viruses or the reactivation of viruses that infected the body years ago.

 Acute bacterial meningitis causes over 4,000 cases and 500 deaths per year in the U.S. A common cause is Streptococcus pneumoniae (pneumococcus), which causes over 50% of cases in the U.S. (about 2,000 per year).
 It is the leading cause of bacterial meningitis in young children under 5 in the U.S., although immunization with pneumococcal conjugate vaccine has reduced the rate of infection.
 Pneumococcal meningitis may be complicated by pneumonia (lung infection), bloodstream infection, sepsis, and long-term problems like permanent hearing loss or brain damage.
 Up to 8% of children and 22% of adults who develop the condition die from it.